timescale/docs/use-timescale/ha-replicas/high-availability.md

 ## HA replicas

-HA replicas in Timescale Cloud are exact, up-to-date copies of your database that automatically take over operations if your primary becomes unavailable, including during maintenance.
+HA replicas in Timescale are exact, up-to-date copies of your database that automatically take over operations if your primary becomes unavailable, including during maintenance.
 HA replicas also have a unique address that you can use to serve read requests.
 In technical terms, HA replicas are multi-AZ,